 Applying Personas to Conversations

-Once created, personas can be activated to shape Smith's responses.
-Unlike other features, clicking a persona card in the Personas tab does not automatically apply it to your conversation.
-Instead, you have two methods to activate a persona:
+Once created, a persona must be actively selected to take effect.
+Clicking a persona card in the Personas tab opens its details â it does not automatically apply it to your conversation.
+Use one of the two methods below to activate a persona.

 Method 1: Persona Selector in Chat Input (Recommended)